twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

    :alt: D.A.
 Process
    :align: center

-Mogok Sayadaw’s Dhamma Talks & the Chart of Dependent Arising Process Here onwards will use the short form D.A. for the Dependent Arising Process.
-Mogok Sayadaw’s talks were based on the D.A. process.
+Mogok Sayadaw's Dhamma Talks & the Chart of Dependent Arising Process

+Here onwards will use the short form D.A. for the Dependent Arising Process.
+Mogok Sayadaw's talks were based on the D.A. process.

 For this purpose he constructed a chart which is called the circular chart of the D.A. process.
 This chart was based on the suttas & commentaries.
 Therefore to understand more clearer on his talks have to understand this chart.
 He wrote some verses & explained the teaching systematically.